metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `namespace` (String) Namespace of the resource being referred to.
 Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--kubernetes--auth_ref"></a>
+### Nested Schema for `spec.provider.kubernetes.auth_ref`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

 <a id="nestedatt--spec--provider--kubernetes--server"></a>